Installation#

 hostnvshmemx_sync_all_on_stream()

-To enable complete NVSHMEM MPG support, the NVIDIA MPS server must be installed and be running on the system.
+To enable complete NVSHMEM MPG support, the NVIDIA MPS server must be installed and running on the system.
 To enable support for the complete API, the MPS server must also be configured to place a limit on the total GPU utilization of a maximum of 100%.

-Using NVSHMEM With Your C or C++ Program
+Using NVSHMEM with Your C or C++ Program#

 Include